top of page

 Synopsis

-The show is in two acts.
-It is designed for a cast of 18-22 performers (12 main roles/ 6-10+ expandable ensemble).
+The show is in two acts and designed for a cast of 18-22 performers (12 main roles/ 6-10+ expandable ensemble).
 For smaller companies, a special doubling scheme can be employed, requiring as few as 14 actors.
 The music is orchestrated for piano, keyboard (synth), guitar, cello, bass, drum set, and auxiliary percussion.
 Fully produced rehearsal/performance tracks are also available.

 The running time is 135 minutes.

 Crawlspace was premiered on November 3, 2022 by the Tech Players of Tennessee Tech University under the direction of Mark H. Creter.
-The musical was further developed throughout 2023 with the assistance of the Ensemble Theatre of Chattanooga (Garry Posey, director/ John Thomas McCecil, musical director), culminating in the show's second full production.
+The musical was further developed throughout 2023 with the Ensemble Theatre of Chattanooga (Garry Posey, director/ John Thomas McCecil, musical director), culminating in the show's second full production.
 It will receive its international premiere in November 2025 by Auckland Music Theatre in New Zealand.
+Crawlspace is licensed in the U.S. by Heighten Theatricals, LLC and internationally by Broadway DNA.

 Crawlspace: A True Crime Musical